 Blaine Owens was born and raised in Greenville.
 He is a professional photographer with over 30 years of experience.
 As a member of the South Carolina Professional Photographer’s Association, he has won multiple awards for both his portrait and his landscape images.
 He is a recipient of The Masterpiece Award, the highest award presented by the Fujifilm Corporation.
 Blaine markets his work as wall décor.
 His work has been purchased by hundreds of homeowners and his images also adorn the walls of many local businesses, international corporations, and government agencies.

-Painter, Studio 6
+Mixed Media Artist, Studio 6